Concessions Refresh Informative Session

 How many people will fly in and out of IND over the next few years?

-IND served over 8.5 million total business and leisure travelers in 2016 and averages 143 daily flights, seasonally and year-round, to 47 nonstop destinations.
+IND served over 8.5 million total business and leisure travelers in 2016 and averages 143 daily flights, seasonally and year-round, to 49 nonstop destinations, which breaks the record for number of nonstop flights out of the new terminal.
 The annual passenger count is projected to remain consistent with conservative increases of passenger traffic in future years.
+2017 is trending to be a record year for travelers through IND.
+Lastly, in September of 2017, the IAA was proud to announce the first transatlantic flight to Paris, which will begin in May of 2018.

 How does the IAA charge rent to concessionaires?